felixsjoberg/FirstWebsite/README.txt

-This project was my final exam for the course 'Webbutveckling 1'.
+This project was my final exam in the course 'Webbutveckling 1'.
-The project was only supposed to be written with vanilla html&css without JS.
+The project was only supposed to be written with vanilla HTML&CSS without JS.

-Because of not knowing about Git & GitHub beforehand & therefore didn't use for this project.
-Everything
+Uploading here because of learning to be accustomed to use & save project on github